Duino Gorin

-Duino Gorin (born 26 March 1951 in Pellestrina) is a retired Italian professional footballer who played as a midfielder.
+Duino Gorin (born 26 March 1951) is a retired Italian professional footballer who played as a midfielder.

 Career

 Gorin played for 4 seasons (61 games, 2 goals) in the Serie A for A.S.
 Varese 1910 and A.C.
 Milan.

 Personal life

 Gorin's younger brother Fabrizio Gorin also played football professionally.
 To distinguish them, Duino was referred to as Gorin I and Fabrizio as Gorin II.